DeveloperHero/wp-discord-plus/readme.txt

 * Allow to override the channel in the post metabox
 *  Mention everyone bug fixed
 * Allow to override the mention everyone in the post metabox

+= 1.0.2 =
+* Fixed issue with disable embed content
+* Renamed All (the default category) to Default to avoid confusion
+* Minor Fixes